microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 9. You are successfully migrated the SQL 2012 DB schema to Azure SQL DB.

-### Task-6: Migrate SQL2012 Table Data to Azure SQL DB using DMA
+### Task-6: Migrate SQL 2012 Table Data to Azure SQL DB using DMA

 1. Create a new migration for migrating the data to Azure SQL DB.
 2. Enter the following info: